MYTH: YOU SHOULD HAVE A BOWEL MOVEMENT EVERYDAY

 Stool softeners prevent constipation by allowing stools to absorb more water from the colon.
 They prevent feces from hardening – softer stools leave the body easier.
-Like other laxatives, stool softeners should be taken for short-term relief.
+Like other laxatives, stool softeners should be taken for short-tern relief.
 Talk to doc before combining stool softeners with laxatives or other constipation treatments.
 In some cases, doctors prescribe stool softeners for people such as surgery patients, who may need to avoid straining during bowel movements.
 Some preparations combine a stool softener with a stimulant laxative to activate bowel movement.

 MYTH: CASTOR OIL IS A CURE-ALL

 Castor oil is a powerful laxative.
 But like other laxatives, it should not be used long-term.
-Overusing laxatives can hurt your body’s ability to absorb nutrients and some medications.
+Overusing laxative can hurt your body’s ability to absorb nutrients and some medications.
 Castor oil can damage the bowel muscles, nerves, and tissue if overused – all of which can cause constipation.
 Use it only with a doctor’s guidance.

 MYTH: CONSTIPATION IS ONLY AN OLDER PERSON’S CONDITION

 Older people are more likely to become constipated, perhaps because of medical conditions, poor nutrition, greater use of medications, or not enough physical activity.
 But constipation is one of the most common gastrointestinal issues among other age groups, too.
 And it’s not unusual during pregnancy or after childbirth or surgery.
-Remember, if you’re pregnant and considering taking something to relieve constipation, check with the doc.
+Remember, it you’re pregnant and considering taking something to relieve constipation, check with the doc.

 See you next week.